-There is currently an initiative to investigate the possibility of a low-cost small scale start-up, based on new and relatively untested pelletisation technology.
-There is a risk that such start-up is found not to be viable.
+There is currently an initiative to investigate the possibility of a low-cost small scale start-up, using existing infrastructure, focussing on a standard 62% Fe benchmark iron ore product or a high grade 65% Fe pellet feed iron ore product that would involve simple 'processing' applications.
+Separately, the possibility of a low-cost small scale start-up involving the production of a pellet feed concentrate and 'cold pelletisation' process, based on new and relatively untested cold pelletisation technology, is also being investigated.
+There is a risk that such start-ups are found not to be viable or are not proceeded with for other reasons.